London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 Best time to visit the London Eye

-Many tourists feel that the best time to visit the London Eye is the sunset.
+Many tourists feel that the best time to visit the London Eye is during sunset.

 Watching the sun go down behind the Big Ben and the Parliament is breathtaking.